Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Abstract

 \section{Abstract}

-In this paper, we use the Quantum Trajectory Method, a Monte Carlo Simulation applied to quantum systems, to study a microlaser operating on three-level atoms interacting with a two-mode cavity.
-We are interested in the quantum statistical properties of the cavity field at steady state.
-It's shown that steady state solution does exist when the detailed balance condition doesn't apply.
-We highlight the differences between a single mode microlaser and a two-mode microlaser.
-Special attention is paid to the one-photon trapping state.
-The second order correlation function \(g^{(2)} (\tau )\) of a single mode is studied.
-We show the effects of the velocity spread of the atoms used to pump the microlaser cavity on the second order correlation function, trapping states and phase transition of the cavity field.
-We illustrate an interesting effect of the atomic velocity spread on the coherence function when the cavity field of a mono-velocity atomic beam microlaser exhibits anti-bunching.
+We consider a single atom laser (microlaser) operating on three-level atoms interacting with a two-mode cavity.
+The quantum statistical properties of the cavity field at steady state are investigated by the quantum trajectory method which is a Monte Carlo simulation applied to open quantum systems.
+It is found that a steady state solution exists even when the detailed balance condition is not guaranteed.
+The differences between a single mode microlaser and a two-mode microlaser are highlighted.
+The second-order correlation function \(g^{(2)} (\tau )\) of a single mode is studied and special attention is paid to the one-photon trapping state, for which a simple formula is derived for its correlation function.
+We show the effects of the velocity spread of the atoms used to pump the microlaser cavity on the second-order correlation function, trapping states, and phase transitions of the cavity field.

 \keywords{Microlaser, Quantum Trajectory Method, Coherence Function, Field statistics}